smooney211993/devcommunityclient/README.md

 deployed app: https://devcommunity2000.herokuapp.com/posts

-The CSS and layout was provided through Brad traversy's Udemy course, However all the code is my own.
+The CSS and layout was provided through Brad traversy's Udemy course, however all the code is my own.